flight505/mcp-think-server/Readme.md

 ### Tool Call Optimization

 *   Identical tool calls within a session are automatically detected and served from a cache.
-*   Prevents counting duplicate calls against the session limit.
+*   Prevents counting duplicate calls against the interaction limit.
 *   Improves responsiveness for repetitive tool requests.
 *   Cache size is configurable (`TOOL_CACHE_SIZE`).